simonpcouch/clipal/README.md

 Then,

 - Ensure that you have an `ANTHROPIC_API_KEY` set in your [`.env`](https://github.com/gaborcsardi/dotenv).
-If you’re using a different LLM to power the cli pal, see `?cli_pal()` to set default metadata on that model.
+If you’d like to use an LLM other than Anthropic’s Claude 3.5 Sonnet to power the cli pal, see `?cli_pal()` to set default metadata on that model.
 - Assign the “Convert to cli” addin the shortcut “Ctrl+Shift+C”.
+(See instructions below if needed!)

 ## Example